 A motorhome makes great holiday accommodation, but however large your unit, floor space will be limited inside.
+Get more free technical support and advice when you join the Club.

 The simplest way to increase your living space is to use a motorhome awning, which brings part of the pitch next to your unit under cover.
 In many cases, you can also leave the awning on site during the day while you drive off on your adventures.